GCBallesteros/quaternions/docs/dsl/overview.md

 the center of the Earth.
 This line is helpful for visualizing the satellite's position relative to the Earth's surface.

+### Supplying vectors and positions by name or value

+Most places that expect a point can either take the name of one that has been previously defined or a `[number, number, number]`.
+Similarly there is special rules for arguments that expect a vector.
+Most of the time one of the following 3 will be valid:

+1. A 3-element array representing the target vector.
+2. A string of the form "startPoint->endPoint" to define a vector between two points.
+3. The name of a previously created line.
+It's direction will be used as input.

 ### Accessing and Modifying State

 The entire state of the scene is accessible through the built-in `state`